Entrepreneurs: With Great Technology Comes Greater Responsibility

 This clean-up and many more are needed as the problem won’t go away, but as the saying goes “prevention is better than cure”

 Ecovative is a US company who agree with this philosophy and have developed innovative biomaterials that can remove the need for packaging plastics.
 Using agricultural waste materials and mushroom, Ecovative culture non-toxic packaging materials and other products.
-Once they have served their purpose, instead of ending up in landfill or the ocean can simply fertilize your garden.
+Once they have served their purpose, instead of ending up in a landfill or the ocean can simply fertilize your garden.

 Image: The Earth Times